3 out of 3 people found this review helpfulwrite a review of this game

 SummaryDefeating evil can be fun even after twenty

 The GoodEternal Punishment is the second part of a duology started by Innocent Sin, itself a semi-connected sequel to the first Persona.
 The original titles imply a connection to Dostoevsky's famous novel with their simpler titles Crime and Punishment.
 For a mysterious reason, Innocent Sin was never released outside of Japan.
 The whole Persona series, in its turn, is a spin-off of the vast Megaten franchise, represented in its most pure form by Shin Megami Tensei.

-Overall, I had a feeling that the second part had somewhat more to offer: there is an enormous amount of hidden Personae, items, weapons, armor, cards, and pretty much everything.
+The game also feels tighter and more fulfilling than Innocent Sin.
+There is a solid amount of hidden Personae, items, weapons, armor, cards, and pretty much everything.
 There is a huge optional dungeon where you can encounter every monster of the game and get some rare cards and Personae.
-There are loads of mini-quests and mini-games that only become available if you have previously heard and spread an appropriate rumor: making maps of dungeons, finding missing people, playing poker and blackjack, etc. Although you mostly spend your time in dungeons fighting or talking to monsters, there are also lots of things to do in the city.
+There are quite a few mini-quests and minigames that only become available if you have previously heard and spread an appropriate rumor: making maps of dungeons, finding missing people, playing poker and blackjack, etc. Although you mostly spend your time in dungeons fighting or talking to monsters, there are also lots of things to do in the city.
 The whole middle part of the game can be played differently depending on which character you chose to be in your party - you visit different dungeons, fight different bosses, and reveal different parts of the story.

 The modern-day setting is another aspect of the game I thoroughly enjoyed.
 While browsing the streets of the big city, shopping, talking to people, you always feel at home.
 More importantly, the mentality of those people, their goals in life and their superstitions are typical for modern times.
 In fact, an important part of the story is based on the modern people's inability to live without rumors and superstitions and their readiness to accept any doctrine that comes from above.